Dore & Totley railway station: History

 In May 2019, a canopy was added to the 1872 station building.

+On 8 April 2024 a new platform was opened at the station.

 Station masters

-At the Eckington Petty Session on 25 November 1878, Francis Wood, stationmaster, was charged with embezzling money belonging to the Midland Railway company amounting to 1s.
+At the Eckington Petty Session on 25 November 1878, stationmaster Francis Wood was charged with embezzling money belonging to the Midland Railway company amounting to 1s.
 1/2d.
 The railway company had auditors who travelled beyond the validity of their ticket and then paid the station master an excess fare.
 He appeared at the Derby Quarter Sessions on 2 January 1879.
-The jury found him not guilty and he was discharged.
+The jury found him not guilty, and he was discharged.